Holy Cow By D.I. Jolly

 He took the assist and standing put his hand on his heart.

 “I probably won’t live as long, but I think I’m alright now.”

-His comment drew another smile, but the conversation slipped between them with neither managing to catch it before it hit the ground leaving behind an awkward silence.
-In the same moment that they both realised she was still just quietly standing in his doorway, the stairwell lights clicked off, and Douglas proving his fortitude jump again and said.
+His comment drew another smile, but the conversation slipped between them with neither managing to catch it before it hit the ground, leaving behind an awkward silence.
+In the same moment that they realised she was just quietly standing in his doorway, the stairwell lights clicked off, and Douglas proving his fortitude once again jumped and said.